yonassrobi/eAPD/terraform/greenfield/bootstrap/README.md

 # Terraform for GitHub OIDC

-Please see the [top-level README](../README.md) for general information about GitHub OIDC.

 ## Usage

 This Terraform module is located in a sub-directory, since some users may wish